-Ask The Experts Q&A
+Ask The Experts: Online Brand Visibility Q&A Session

 Last week we held our first ever Q&A style webinar where two of our Local SEO experts, VP of Product, Sridhar Nagarajan, and Marketing Manager, Rachel Larsen, answered all of your most asked Local SEO questions.
 We had so many questions and only so much time to answer them, that we thought we’d answer all of your questions in a blog.
 Here is our expert takes on your most asked local SEO questions.

 Missed the webinar?
 Click here to check out the recap.

 Can Listing Management Impact Rankings?

 Listings have a sizeable impact on your local rankings.
 According to the local ranking factors annual study conducted by Whitespark, 35% of how Google ranks businesses is dependent on listing accuracy and optimization.
 We get this 35% from the GMB signals and citation signals.